dergigi/dergigi.github.io/_posts/2018-12-26-street-art.markdown

 ----

 <blockquote>
-The most beautiful and deepest experience a man can have is the sense of the mysterious.
+“The most beautiful and deepest experience a man can have is the sense of the mysterious.
 It is the underlying principle of religion as well as all serious endeavor in art and science.
-He who never had this experience seems to me, if not dead, then at least blind.
+He who never had this experience seems to me, if not dead, then at least blind.“
 <cite>Albert Einstein</cite>
 </blockquote>